Contact Us: 909.281.1557

 than letting your mind control you.
 Mindfulness as a practice

-directs your attention to only one thing, and that on
+directs your attention to only one thing, and that one

 thing is the moment you are living in.
 When you recognize the